xlab-uiuc/acto/README.md

 You should see that CloudLab starts to provision the machine and our profile will run a StartUp script to set the environment up.

-The start up would take around 10 minutes.
+The start up would take around 20 minutes.
-Please patiently wait for both the `Status` and `Startup` becomes `Ready`.
+Please patiently wait for "Status" to become `Ready` and "Startup" to become `Finished`.
-After that, Acto is installed at the `workdir/acto` directory under your $home directory.
+After that, Acto is installed at the `workdir/acto` directory under your `$HOME` directory.

 Access the machine using `ssh` or through the `shell` provided by the CloudLab Web UI.
 Please proceed to the [Kick-the-tire Instructions](#3-kick-the-tire-instructions-10-minutes) to validate.